Help using the Microsoft Baseline Security Analyzer (MBSA)

-For the security update checks, a red exclamation mark is used when MBSA confirms that a security update is missing or a security check was unable to be performed from the scanned computer.
-A yellow X is used for warning messages (for example, the computer does not have the latest service pack or update rollup), and a blue star is used for informational messages indicating that an update is not available to the computer because it has not been approved on the Update Services server.
+For the security update checks, a red exclamation mark is used when a security update is missing or a security check could not be performed from the scanned computer.
+A yellow X is used for warning messages (for example, the computer does not have the latest service pack or update rollup).
+A blue star is used for informational messages indicating that an update is not available to the computer because it has not been approved on the Update Services server.
 Scores cannot be changed or reassigned for system configuration checks.

 MBSA Scan Summary Sections